glowkeeper/Enervator/docs/paper/enervator.md

 [^12]: The address of the live demonstration of the Eneradmin proof of concept is available on the [Enervator](https://github.com/glowkeeper/Enervator) GitHub repository at https://github.com/glowkeeper/Enervator
 [^13]: React is available at https://reactjs.org/
 [^14]: MetaMask is available at https://metamask.io/
-[^15]: The Conversation - https://theconversation.com - is a not-for-profit organisation.
-They source topical content, written by academics, that is written in plain English and aimed at the general public
-[^16]: The address of the live demonstration of the Enerchanger proof of concept is available on the [Enervator](https://github.com/glowkeeper/Enervator) GitHub repository at https://github.com/glowkeeper/Enervator
+[^15]: The address of the live demonstration of the Enerchanger proof of concept is available on the [Enervator](https://github.com/glowkeeper/Enervator) GitHub repository at https://github.com/glowkeeper/Enervator
+[^16]: Etherscan is a blockchain explorer service for Ethereum.
+[^17]: The presentation is available at https://github.com/glowkeeper/innovationForum